Patilx97/Terraform-Cloud/README.md

-# This is terraform script which is executed from Terraform Cloud
+# This is terraform script which is executed from Terraform Cloud (UI)

 ## Define Environment Variables in Terraform Cloud:
 Go to your workspace in Terraform Cloud.